Pakistan rupee slips lower against US dollar

 Rupee's Performance Against US Dollar Since 04 March 2025

-The Pakistani rupee posted marginal decline against the US dollar, depreciating 0.07% in the interbank market on Wednesday.
+Pakistani rupee declined further against the US dollar, depreciating 0.04% in the inter-bank market on Wednesday.

 Inter-bank market rates for dollar on Wednesday